Harmony Week at the University of Newcastle

-The University of Newcastle is celebrating Harmony Week with a series of events at its Newcastle campus at Callaghan.
+The University of Newcastle is celebrating Harmony Week with a series of events at its Callaghan campus.

-The Week includes activities with local school students on Wednesday 12 March, focusing on building social cohesion through promoting respect, participation and a sense of belonging.
+The Week includes activities with local school students on Wednesday 18 March, focusing on building social cohesion through promoting respect, participation and a sense of belonging.
+On Thursday 19 March, the University will host 'A Taste of Harmony' to recognise and celebrate the cultural diversity of the University community.

 Harmony Week picture opportunities - media welcome.

-One hundred primary school students from across the Hunter region will visit the University's Newcastle campus at Callaghan.
+Around 80 Year 9 high school students, teachers and parents from across the Hunter region will visit the University's Callaghan campus.